wrkzcoin/wrkzcoin/LITENODE.md

 possible reading of an operator's intent.
 So a daemon that will not start is telling you something, and the fix is never to add a force flag.

-**The 14 day rule is checked at the first handshake**, not at startup, because the network's height is not knowable before then.
+**The 14 day rule is checked at handshake time**, not at startup, because the network's height is not knowable before then.
 If `H` is too close to the tip the daemon exits and names the highest value the network currently allows.

+The check is deliberately hard to trigger, because the height it reads is a number a peer chose and the failing branch kills the daemon.
+Two things guard it.
+Once this node's own chain has reached `H + MIN_LITE_FULL_BLOCK_DEPTH` the question is settled from local data and no peer is consulted at all — which is every restart of a synced node.
+Before that, what is weighed is the *tallest* chain claimed across several peers, so a peer reporting a short chain cannot drag the verdict down and no single peer can produce it.

 **Monitoring**